npm/rfcs/accepted/0000-native-dependency-patching.md

 1. **Patches directory path**. `patches/` matches `patch-package`, pnpm, and bun.
 Is there an objection to occupying that name at the project root?
 Alternative: `.npm/patches/`.
 2. **Interaction with `overrides`**.
 Patches apply to the **resolved** version after override resolution.
 If `overrides` swaps `foo@1` → `foo@2`, a `patchedDependencies["foo@1"]` entry becomes unused and errors under default settings — which seems correct, but confirms that overrides + patches require coordinated edits.
 Is the "patch the resolved version" rule the right composition order in every case, or should range selectors be evaluated against the pre-override identity?
 3. **`npm audit fix` + patches**.
 If a patch is the only thing keeping a transitive dep secure, should `npm audit fix` refuse to upgrade away from the patched version, or upgrade and require the user to re-author the patch?
 Strawman: refuse, with `--force` to upgrade.
-4. **Exclude `package.json` from the diff by default?** `patch-package` does this because version bumps make patches non-portable.
-Carry the default forward, with `--include-package-json` to override.
+4. **Exclude `package.json` from the diff by default?** **Resolved: yes, unconditionally in v1.** Beyond `patch-package`'s portability rationale, Arborist resolves the pre-patch manifest, so a patched `package.json` would apply to disk without affecting resolution (silent partial application). v1 therefore excludes `package.json` with no `--include-package-json` override; a mere diff-include flag would not fix the silent-application problem.
+Honoring manifest patches would require applying them before ideal-tree resolution and is left to future work.
 5. **Globs in selectors?** e.g. `"@types/*": "patches/types-fix.patch"`.
 Useful for monorepos with many similar deps; potential footgun for typo-driven over-application.
 Strawman: not in v1.
 6. **Stacking patches**.
 Should multiple patches be applicable to a single resolved node (selector value as an array)?
 Out of scope for v1 but additive if needed later.
 7. **Git dependencies**.
 Deferred.
 A future RFC could add patching for `git:` deps with commit-pinned baselines.